AhmedShaykh/JavaScript-30-Days-Challenge/README.md

-# JavaScript 30 Days Challenge With Web 3.0 & Metaverse Slides!
+# JavaScript 30 Days Challenge Projects With Web 3.0 And Metaverse Slides!